$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Conclusion

-Compared to MLP-based SDF methods such as NeuS~\cite{neus}, our reconstructed surface tends to be less smooth due to the lack of spatial smoothness encoded in the MLP; see Figure~\ref{fig:main_syn}.
-It presents a trade-off: Using stronger surface regularization can certainly enhance the smoothness, but also it destroys thin structures in the reconstruction.
-Adapting to a hybrid representation similar to InstantNGP~\cite{instantNGP} where the surface scalars are obtained via latent codes and shallow MLP might help with this issue.
-Our representation also requires a separate background model to work on 360\degree real-world scenes, but this can be implemented very easily using a similar approach to~\cite{plenoxels, nerf++}.
+\textbf{Limitation}: Compared to MLP-based SDF methods such as NeuS~\cite{neus} and neuralangelo~\cite{neuralangelo}, our reconstructed surface tends to be less smooth due to the lack of spatial smoothness encoded in the MLP; see Figure~\ref{fig:main_syn}.
+It presents a trade-off: stronger surface regularization can certainly give smoother surfaces, but can also destroy delicate thin structures in the reconstruction. \ww{In addition, we focus only on decoupling geometry and material ambiguity in existing volumetric representation, and do not specifically handle strong reflections as in Ref-NeRF~\cite{refnerf}. }